 Although informative, the average bidding functions hide individual heterogeneity in reaction to feedback.
-We therefore go a step further and estimete the slope of the bidding function for each individual subject by OLS.
+We therefore go a step further and estimate the slope of the bidding function for each individual subject using OLS.
 We assume that this function is linear and has a zerointercept.
-With $v{ij}$ denoting the values and $b{ij}$ denoting the corresponding bids of subject i, with $j(\text{or } k) \in \{1, 2, .., 6\}$ indexing the order in which the individual values are presented, the estimate of slope for subject i is given by
+With v{ij} denoting the values and b{ij} denoting the corresponding bids of subject i, with $j(\text{or } k) \in \{1, 2, ..., 6\}$ indexing the order in which the individual values are presented, the estimate of slope for subject i is given by